Enabling open plan flats with Automist

 These designs were evaluated using CRISP, the BRE evacuation and fire spread computer model.
 It is a Monte Carlo model of entire fire scenarios and concluded that enhanced detection alone was not enough to meet the requirements of the Building Regulations but that open-plan flats with sprinklers, or equivalent Automatic Water Suppression System (AWSS), and an enhanced detection system could provide a level of safety that was at least as good as that of a non-open-plan approved document B-compliant design.

-Automist Smartscan qualifies by meeting the performance criteria in the relevant code of practice for fixed water mist fire protection systems: BS 8458: 2015.
-It is an LABC Registered Solution (EW534) and is deemed to be acceptable as a code-compliant automatic water fire suppression system, for example in accordance with the recommendations of BS 9991:2015.
+Automist Smartscan qualifies by meeting the performance criteria in the relevant code of practice for fixed water mist fire protection systems: BS 8458: 2015 as validated by the BSI Verification Certificate, VC 712581.
+This can be used in accordance with the recommendations of BS 9991:2015.